c-bull/www_data_collector/README.md

     "result_url_class": "s-item__link"
 }
 ```
-We visit any page from the result list.
-We now have to decide what data is to be collected.
-We will start with offer title and link to image.
+We now visit a sample page from the result list.
+We will start collecting data with the title of the offer and link to image.
 This info is usually present in meta tags.
-BTW meta tags often have content attribute define.
+BTW meta tags often have "content" attribute defined.
 To extract value of this attribute we can use "attr_to_extract" option in the config file.

 ![Alt text](/readme_img/img4.png)